 - Submit an online report that will be sent to the Title IX coordinator directly

 Upon filing a report, you will be contacted by the Office of Gender Equity & Title IX Administration and invited to meet to discuss potential options.
-If you were interested in pursuing further options, you would be asked to file a formal complaint, at which point an initial assessment would be conducted by the University Sexual Misconduct/Title IX Coordinator in order to determine appropriate next steps (which may include proceeding to a formal investigation/adjudication under the Title IX Sexual Harassment policy or the University Sexual Misconduct policy, proceeding to an informal resolution, or being referred to another University office).
+If you were interested in pursuing further options, you would be asked to file a formal complaint, at which point an initial assessment would be conducted by the University Sexual Misconduct/Title IX Coordinator in order to determine appropriate next steps (which may include proceeding to a formal investigation/adjudication under the Title IX Sexual Harassment policy or the University Sexual Misconduct policy, proceeding to an alternate resolution, or being referred to another University office).

 For more information, see section IV of the Title IX Sexual Harassment policy and section IV of the University Sexual Misconduct policy.